 Recently, I have been thinking more about this topic.
 I realized that although it is good advice that I should follow through on and expand.
 This article is intended to be a simple list of Twitter basics every food truck or cart owner should read, and use to modify their business social media marketing strategy if you feel, your current plan isn’t working as intended.

-Twitter is the primary marketing and advertising platform used by mobile food vendors, and to maximize its use we came up with these tips to help anyone from the first time user, to a food truck owner with over 30,000 followers.
+Twitter is the primary marketing and advertising platform used by mobile food vendors.
+To maximize its use we came up with these Twitter basic tips to help anyone from the first time user, to a food truck owner with over 30,000 followers.

 Your best bet is to go for Twitter background image dimensions of 1920 x 1200 pixels.
 Since Twitter positions the image to the top left, and because you only have the left and right side panels to add extra (non-hyperlink) info, work to the left side and keep within the first 110 pixels from the left edge – plus put anything important in the top 478 pixels but at least 40 pixels down from the top due to the permanent bar across the top of the screen.

 Choose your profile picture wisely.
 It will generally be seen in a tiny format, so keep that in mind and make sure it’s consistent with your other branding logos photos.